bbecquet/thread-reader-reader/README.md

 Result:

- - The extracted thread HTML will be written to the `aquatint-article.html` file
+ - The extracted thread HTML will be written to the `aquatint-article.html` file.
- - In this HTML, urls to images and videos will use `/public/images/aquatint-files` as prefix
+ - In this HTML, urls to images and videos will use `/public/images/aquatint-files` as prefix.
  - Image and video files will be downloaded and stored in the `aquatint-files` directory, ready to be uploaded on your server, in the directory corresponding to `/public/images/aquatint-files`.